The Pathfinder School

 - Providing a sense of community which encourages active participation.

 - Building positive community partnerships.

 Our Framework for Independent Living (FIL) blends state standard-based academics with functional skill areas while focusing on bridging school experiences with adult life.
-We provide instructions such as:
+We provide the following specially-designed instructions and opportunities: